 The reasons for such a worrying trend vary but are condensed to three main points: They have other financial priorities; They are not qualified for coverage; Insurance is costly.

 #1 Millennials do not see life insurance as the top priority as their parents did.
-The millennial generation likes to go with the flow and are not big-time planners.
+The millennial generation likes to go with the flow and is not big-time planners.
 Yet, the benefits of a term insurance policy start reflecting only in the long run, which explains why their financial journey is also equally sporadic.
 According to Life Happens, 80 percent of millennials are not into buying life insurance because of other obligations, like rent or mortgage, student loan debt, food, and gas.
 Right now, the oldest millennials are in their 30s, and the youngest are in their early 20s.
 They’re graduating college, beginning their careers, settling down, and starting a family.
 In fact, Millennial Marketing states that 53 percent of millennial households have children.
 Because of this, millennials may not think they have enough extra money to afford life insurance right now.

 #2 43 percent of millennials thought they wouldn’t qualify for life insurance coverage.
 And they did not call out any specific reasons for this thought.
 This could be coming from their inadequate financial management skills.
 Millennials are reported to be the generation with the fastest-growing debt load, which isn’t surprising when you consider this cohort increasingly has children, buying homes, and continuing to pay off their student loans.
 According to the Experian 2020 State of Credit report, the average millennial consumer has about $27,251 in non-mortgage debt, and millennial homeowners have an average mortgage balance of $232,372.